Senior School FAQs

 Is there a gender balance?

-We have a whole-school 50:50 gender balance.
+We maintain an even gender balance in the Senior School.
 The gender balance in each class, however, depends on the students who have selected that subject.

 Are there opportunities for leadership?

 In Year 12, student leadership positions are available across the School, both in terms of House Captaincies and the following portfolios: Performing Arts, Music, Sport, CLOSA and New Students, School Community, Community Service.

 Do you offer University Extension programs or VET classes?